Union of Kingston Students: History

 As accommodation continue to be a problem, the Union has been housed in a number and variety of buildings but in 1986 – the Town House opened which to this day houses the Students’ Union offices and bar.
 In 1987 as cuts really started to bite, student militancy reappeared.
-Part of the trouble lay in the Polytechnic’s insistence that students living in Kingston Hill hostels accept a package including not only rent for their rooms but payment for set meals.
+Part of the trouble lay in the Polytechnic's insistence that students living in Kingston Hill hostels accept a package including not only rent for their rooms but payment for set meals.
 Many students worked at other centres and therefore could not eat the meals prescribed by their contract; worse still no refunds were available.
 Discontent boiled over during February 1987 and students refused to pay rent - the money was placed in a Student Union account until such time as the dispute was resolved - and boycotted and picketed the Kingston Hill canteen.
 The students wanted management to introduce a pay-as-you-eat system.
 Although this proved to be impossible, the package was modified to allow students to pay for a reduced number of meals.

 The Education Act of 1988 brought further disputes when the Student Union vociferously opposed the ending of local government control of the institution, believing that it ensured at least some measure of democracy [The Richmond & District Comet, 22 January 1988].
 Problems at the time were exacerbated by the visit in 1989 of Jusuf Islam, the one time Rock star Cat Stevens, to the Student Union where, it was claimed, he gave vociferous and widely reported support to the proposed execution of Salman Rushdie, author of The Satanic Verses.

 On learning in 1992 of the Assistant Director - Ivan Hannaford's intention to retire, students decided to name the union bar at Kingston Hill after him.
 Ivan Hannaford had been a strong advocate on behalf of the students of the institution in his some 50 years there.
 It remains known as Hannafords or affectionately as "Hannies".
 He was said to be both amused and delighted.

 In 1994, the Union became known as Kingston University Students' Union (KUSU) following Kingston's elevation to University status.
 The Union registered as a charity in 2011.
 In 2015, KUSU rebranded to the Union of Kingston Students (UKS) and moved its offices into the Main building due to the redevelopment of the Town House the following year.
 Despite controversy, Space Bar was not replaced with a similar facility, leaving Penrhyn Road campus without a Union bar.
-Today the Union represents over 15,000 students across the University and has an annual turnover of 2.5m.
+Today the Union represents over 15,000 students across the university and has an annual turnover of 2.5m.

-Elected Officers

 Trustee Board

 As of 2019 the Trustee Board is composed of: